GET MY FREE E-BOOK HERE

 Investors invented this tactic to find flip deals.
 They drive neighborhoods, tag beat-up houses, skip-trace the owners, and mail offers far below market.
 It works for them because distressed owners take discounts to make the problem go away.

-Here's what almost no agent realizes: you're chasing the exact same houses — you just have a better offer.
-The investor says "I'll take this headache for 70 cents on the dollar."
-You say "I'll get you full market value and you walk away with the equity."
-Same lead.
-Wildly different outcome for the seller.
+Here is what almost no agent realizes: you are chasing the exact same houses, you just have a better offer.
+The investor says, I will take this headache for 70 cents on the dollar.
+You say, I will get you full market value and you walk away with the equity.
+Same lead, wildly different outcome for the seller.
 The agent who reaches that owner first and frames it as a listing conversation wins almost every time.

 The other half of this is absentee owners.
-An absentee owner holds a property but lives somewhere else — a landlord, an out-of-state heir, a snowbird.
+An absentee owner holds a property but lives somewhere else: a landlord, an out-of-state heir, a snowbird.
 Their motivation tends to be high and competition for them is low, because most agents never bother to identify them.
-A vacant home owned by someone who lives 1,200 miles away is one of the cleanest listing opportunities in real estate, and it's just sitting there on a street you already drive.
+This overlaps directly with tired landlords and probate listings, two of the highest-converting niches in the business.
+A vacant home owned by someone who lives 1,200 miles away is one of the cleanest off-market listing opportunities in real estate.
+And it is just sitting there on a street you already drive.

 Why vacant homes convert better than a cold farm

 A standard geographic farm is a recognition game.
 You mail the same 800 homes for a year and wait for someone to have a baby, a job transfer, or a divorce.
-It works, but it's slow, because you're marketing to people who have no reason to move yet.
+It works, but it is slow, because you are marketing to people who have no reason to move yet.
+If that is your main play, my guide to real estate farming shows how to do it well.

 Driving for listings flips that.
-You're targeting owners who already have a reason — the house is empty and it's costing them money.
-An empty home is a financial wound.
-Every month it sits, the owner pays property taxes, insurance, utilities to keep pipes from freezing, and lawn care to avoid code violations — and collects nothing back.
-That's not a someday seller.
-That's a now seller who just hasn't been given a clean exit.
+You are targeting owners who already have a reason, because the house is empty and it is costing them money.
+Every month it sits, the owner pays property taxes, insurance, utilities to keep pipes from freezing, and lawn care to avoid code violations, and collects nothing back.
+That is not a someday seller.
+That is a now seller who just has not been given a clean exit.

-There's a cost angle too.
-Portal leads have become brutal — industry reporting puts the average internet lead around $181 in 2026, up more than 1,000% since 2015, and most agents convert them below 5%.
+There is a cost angle too.
+Portal leads have become brutal, often running well over $100 each, and most agents convert them below 5 percent, which I break down in my guide to buying portal leads.
 A tank of gas and an afternoon of driving costs you under $50 and produces a list of motivated owners nobody else is calling.
 This is the lowest cost-per-listing channel I run, period.

 14M+